 Before looking at how to dry weed, check the trichomes first to tell whether your harvest is ready for drying.

 The best time for harvesting and drying marijuana is when the trichomes have an amber color.
-When marijuana has this nice amber color, the terpene content and cannabinoid is relatively high.
+When marijuana has this nice amber color, the terpene content and cannabinoid are relatively high.
 The aroma, flavor, and effects of cannabis will be high.

 However, if you harvest before checking on the trichomes, you won't get the best cannabis even after drying marijuana.
 You can get a quality harvest after drying weed if you don't check trichomes to tell whether your cannabis is ready for harvesting and drying.